Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

 In every region you should have a default VPC which we'll build our subnets in, this should have a IP address block of 172.31.0.0/16 which we we'll build our subnets from.
 Feel free to specify your own address pools here however you can also use the ones below.

-To build these subnets from the AWS management console select VPC from services under "networking and content delivery" then hit the subn(ets resource.
+To build these subnets from the AWS management console select VPC from services under "networking and content delivery" then select the subnets resource.
 Follow the process to then create the subnets like our animations below:

 ![](images/subnet-create1.gif)
 ![](images/subnet-create2.gif)

-By the end you should have the three following subnets
+By the end you should have the three following subnets (feel free to customise the IP blocks, they don't need to be exactly as I've laid out here.

 172.31.0.0/20 - inside